Duck Soup (1933 film)

-Duck Soup is a 1933 American pre-Code musical black comedy film written by Bert Kalmar and Harry Ruby, with additional dialogue by Arthur Sheekman and Nat Perrin, directed by Leo McCarey.
-Released theatrically by Paramount Pictures on November 17, 1933, it starred the Marx Brothers (Groucho, Harpo, Chico, and Zeppo in his final Marx Brothers’ movie) and also featured Margaret Dumont, Louis Calhern, Raquel Torres and Edgar Kennedy.
-It was the last of five Marx Brothers movies released by Paramount Pictures.
-In the film, Groucho portrays the newly installed president of the mythical country of Freedonia.
+Duck Soup is a 1933 American pre-Code musical comedy film written by Bert Kalmar and Harry Ruby (with additional dialogue by Arthur Sheekman and Nat Perrin) and directed by Leo McCarey.
+Released by Paramount Pictures on November 17, 1933, it stars the four Marx Brothers (Groucho, Harpo, Chico, and Zeppo in his final film appearance) and also features Margaret Dumont, Louis Calhern, Raquel Torres and Edgar Kennedy.

+Duck Soup was the last of the five Marx Brothers films released by Paramount Pictures.
+In the film, Groucho portrays Rufus T. Firefly, the newly installed president of the fictional country of Freedonia.
 Zeppo is his secretary, while Chico and Harpo are spies for the neighboring country of Sylvania.
-Relations between Groucho and the Sylvanian ambassador deteriorate during the film, and they go to war at the conclusion.
+Relations between Firefly and the Sylvanian ambassador (Calhern) deteriorate during the film, eventually leading the two countries to war.

-Compared to the Marx Brothers' previous films, Duck Soup was a box office disappointment, though not entirely a "flop" as is sometimes reported.
+Compared to the Marx Brothers' previous films, Duck Soup was a financial disappointment, though not an outright box-office failure as is sometimes reported.
 The film opened to mixed reviews, although this by itself did not end the group's association with Paramount.
-Bitter contract disputes, including a threatened boycott by the Marxes soured their negotiations with Paramount just as Duck Soup went into production.
-After the film fulfilled their five-picture obligation to the studio, the Marxes and Paramount agreed to part ways.
+Bitter contract disputes, including a threat by the Marxes to leave and found their own production company, soured their negotiations with the studio just as Duck Soup went into production.
+After the film fulfilled their contractual obligations to Paramount, the Marxes and the studio agreed to part ways.

-While contemporaneous critics of Duck Soup felt it did not quite rise to the level of its predecessors, critical opinion has evolved and the film has since achieved the status of a classic.
-Duck Soup is now widely considered among many critics and fans to be a masterpiece of comedy as well as the Marx Brothers' finest film.
+While contemporaneous critics of Duck Soup felt it did not quite rise to the level of its predecessors, critical and popular opinion has evolved and the film has since achieved the status of a classic.
+Duck Soup is now widely considered to be a masterpiece of comedy and the Marx Brothers' finest film.

 In 1990, the United States Library of Congress deemed Duck Soup "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.